Luis Artavia-Mora

 Behavioral Science for Development: Insights and Strategies for Global Impact

-Co-edited with Zarak Khan, this book is the result of the collaborative effort of many extraordinary leaders in behavioral science and global development.
+Co-edited with Zarak Khan, this book is the result of the collaborative effort of may behavioral science leaders in international development.
 I am deeply thankful to each of them for their support in this journey.

-Whether you are an experienced professional or new to the field, you will find value in the diverse perspectives and rich content.
+Whether you are new to the field or an experienced professional, you will find value in its perspectives and rich content.
 You can order the hard copy and Kindle versions in Amazon.

 I invite you to review more details below!